isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1449.md

 ---
-title: Octopus Retail Solution-Package D (Multi Terminal + eCommerce)
+title: Octopus Retail Point-of-Sale (POS) is a complete suites of innovative and easy-to-use retail management solutions, designed to help businesses be smarter and more personal.
+Our solutions help retail owners run sales and promotions, track inventory, manage operations and engage customers.
+Applicable to small businesses and larger multi-store operations.
+Our solutions have been deployed in thousands of retail in Singapore and internationally.
 permalink: /productivity-solutions-grant/solutionrepo/solution1449
 ---

 ### Description

-Octopus Retail Point-of-Sale (POS) is a complete suites of innovative and easy-to-use retail management solutions, designed to help businesses be smarter and more personal.

-Our solutions help retail owners run sales and promotions, track inventory, manage operations and engage customers.
-Applicable to small businesses and larger multi-store operations.
-Our solutions have been deployed in thousands of retail in Singapore and internationally.
+201614842W

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_Octopus_Retail_20200548_Annex_3_Part_4.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+N.A.

 ### Eligibility Criteria